twa-dev/webpack-boilerplate/Readme.md

 ### CSS Modules

-All `*.module.css` files are treated as isolated modules.
-It means that you don't have to worry about class names collisions.
+All `*.module.css` files are treated as isolated [CSS Modules](https://github.com/css-modules/css-modules).
+It means that you don't have to worry about class name collisions.
-Moreover, css is typed, so it's impossible to use unexisting class names in `.tsx`.

-We use named exports for CSS to improve TS checks.
+Moreover, this CSS is typed, so it's impossible to use unexisting class names in `.tsx`.
+Boilerplate uses named exports for CSS to improve TS checks.

 ### Ngrok

 [Ngrok](https://ngrok.com/) is a powerful tool for creating tunnel between your computer and the internet.
 It's already built in `yarn start` command.
-To enable ngrok you have to create `ngrok.json` in the root of your project.
+To enable Ngrok you need to create `ngrok.json` in the root of your project.

+**Important:** you have to buy Ngrok subscription if you want to register fixed subdomain names.

 Example of `ngrok.json`: